-- the names of the organisations involved (pharmaceutical company, patient organisations and any third parties which will be brought in to help) - the type of activity (eg unrestricted grant, specific meeting or publication etc) - the objectives - the respective roles of the company and the patient organisation - the time-frame - the amount of funding - a description of significant indirect/non-financial support (eg the donation of public relations agency time or free training - a statement that all parties are fully aware that sponsorship must be clearly acknowledged and apparent from the start - the code or codes of practice which will apply - the signatories to the agreement - the date of the agreement.

-Attention is drawn to the certification requirements as set out in Clause 14.3.
+- the name of the activity - the names of the organisations involved (pharmaceutical company, patient organisations and any third parties which will be brought in to help) - the type of activity (eg unrestricted grant, specific meeting or publication etc) - the objectives - the respective roles of the company and the patient organisation - the time-frame - the amount of funding - a description of significant indirect/non-financial support (eg the donation of public relations agency time or free training courses) - a statement that all parties are fully aware that sponsorship must be clearly acknowledged and apparent from the start - the code or codes of practice which will apply - the signatories to the agreement - the date of the agreement.
+The written agreement must be certified as set out in Clause 14.3.